wjf5203/VNext/README.md

 To date, VNext contains the official implementation of the following algorithms:

-InstMove: Instance Motion for Object-centric Video Segmentation
+InstMove: Instance Motion for Object-centric Video Segmentation (CVPR 2023)

 IDOL: In Defense of Online Models for Video Instance Segmentation (ECCV2022 Oral)